anoban/images/README.md

 ### _Usage:_
 --------

 Only the class `canvas` provides predefined image transformations routines.
-Other classes (`bitmap` & `ico`) support reading, parsing, decoding, encoding and serializing their respective file formats.
+Other classes (`bitmap` & `ico`) support reading, parsing and serializing their respective file formats.
 These classes do provide a converting constructor to class `canvas` which can be used to manipulate these images (internally, the converting constructor will create a `bitmap` from these types which is the base class for `canvas`).

 ```C++